kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 ### Scheduling Algorithm Phases

-The algorithm proceeds in three main phases for a given Workload/PodGroup.
+The algorithm proceeds in three main phases for a given PodGroup.

 #### Phase 1: Candidate Placement Generation